django-cms/djangocms-frontend/docs/source/reference.rst

 Management commands
 *******************

-Management commands are run by typing ``./manage.py frontend command`` in the project directory. ``command`` can be one of the following:
+Management commands are run by typing ``python -m manage frontend command`` in the project directory. ``command`` can be one of the following:

 ``migrate``